The SYZ mirror symmetry conjecture for del Pezzo surfaces and rational elliptic surfaces: Moduli of Ricci-flat metrics and applications

 \subsection{Applications}

-The most important application of the uniqueness result is to defining the K\"ahler moduli for the non-compact Calabi-Yau manifold $X=Y\setminus D$ where $Y$ is a rational ellliptic surface and $D$ is an $I_k$ singular fiber.
+Our main important application of the uniqueness result is to define the K\"ahler moduli for the non-compact Calabi-Yau manifold $X=Y\setminus D$ where $Y$ is a rational ellliptic surface and $D$ is an $I_k$ singular fiber.

 \begin{defn} Define $\widetilde{\mathcal{K}_{CY}}$ to be the set of complete K\"ahler metrics $\omega$ on $X$ satisfying: \begin{itemize} \item[$(i)$] $\omega^2= \Omega \wedge \overline{\Omega}$, \item[$(ii)$] there is a constant $C>0$ such that $\omega$ satisfies